Dr. Adam Clark

 2. Press Release: Tropical trees, lianas, and spatial structure.
 Journal of Ecology, 2017. <link>

 3. Press Release: Study uses models to peer into salamanders' pasts.
 American Naturalist, 2017. <link>

 4. How to find a moose: intentions in phenomenological and mechanistic models.
 PLOS Ecology Blog, 2016. <link>

 1. nondirfit: GitHub R project, Adam Clark 2015

 2. rEDM: Software Tutorial, Hao Ye, Adam Clark, Ethan Deyle 2015

 Ecography, Ecological Indicators, Ecology, Ecology Letters, Environmental Conservation, Journal of Behavior, Journal of Theoretical Biology, Oikos, Pedobiologia, PLOS ONE

 Adam T. Clark and Claudia Neuhauser.
 "Harnessing Uncertainty to Approximate Mechanistic Models of Interspecific Interactions".
-Theoretical Population Biology, in press.
+Theoretical Population Biology, 123:35-44, 2018.